Queen Elizabeth I

 With mine own tongue deny my sacred state,

 With mine own breath release all duteous oaths:

 Make me, that nothing have, with nothing griev’d,

 And thou with all pleas’d, that hast all achiev’d!

-    (She places the crown on SHAKESPEARE’s head, the scepter in his hand.)
+(She places the imaginary crown on SHAKESPEARE’s head, the imaginary scepter in his hand.)

 ELIZABETH.
 Hail, William Rex—Stratford Glover’s Son, Student of Machiavelli, Tyrant Among Untold Multitudes of Tyrants.
 I, humble Elizabeth, the sole remaining subject in all the realm, do kneel before you.